felixge/fgprof/README.md

 Which tool you prefer is up to you, but one thing I like about Gregg's tool is that you can filter the plaintext files using grep which can be very useful when analyzing large programs.

 If you don't have a program to profile right now, you can `go run ./example` which should allow you to reproduce the graphs you see above.
+If you've never seen such graphs before, and are unsure how to read them, head over to Brendan Gregg's [Flame Graph](http://www.brendangregg.com/flamegraphs.html) page.

 ## The Problem